ekasin/provider-zoom/README.md

 go mod tidy
 ```
 4. Run `go mod vendor` to create a vendor directory that contains all the provider's dependencies. <br>

+## Installation
-5. Run the following command to create a vendor subdirectory which will comprise of  all provider dependencies. <br>
+1. Run the following command to create a vendor subdirectory which will comprise of  all provider dependencies. <br>
 ```
 ~/.terraform.d/plugins/${host_name}/${namespace}/${type}/${version}/${target}
 ```